interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 ```

 ??? note "Error Handling Priority"
-    Command error handlers will be ran over extension error handlers, and extension error handlers will be ran over event error handlers.
+    Only one error handler will run.
+Similar to CSS, the most specific handler takes precedence.
-    Only one error handler will be ran.
+    This goes: command error handlers -> extension -> listeners.

 ### Extension Auto Defer